 - Taking in the Thomson Collection at the Art Gallery of Ontario: Locals are thrilled with local boy Frank Gehry's renovation of the AGO.
 His design has brilliantly revised (and expanded) the space, but the very best thing about the updated AGO is the 2,000 works of art (great paintings, miniature sculptures, model ships) donated by local media magnate Ken Thomson.

 - Checking out Local Theater and Music: Sure, Toronto mounts its fair share of blockbusters.
-But the fine, and often more rewarding, offerings from Soulpepper, Opera Atelier, the Canadian Stage Company, Tafelmusik, and the Lorraine Kimsa Theatre for Young People are innovative and generally excellent.
+But the fine, and often more rewarding, offerings from Soulpepper, Opera Atelier, the Canadian Stage Company, Tafelmusik, and Young People's Theatre are innovative and generally excellent.
 And seeing the Canadian Opera Company onstage at the Four Seasons Centre for the Performing Arts is breathtaking.

 - Exploring the Distillery District: Not only is this carefully restored area a remarkably intact example of 19th-century industrial architecture, largely thanks to its recent past as a stage set for movies and other productions, it's also a hive of activity.
 In addition to art galleries, shops, restaurants, and the city's finest chocolate emporium, SOMA, you can hear live music or visit the farmers' market.